Family group meetings

 - other people who are important to you (such as your carer, guidance officer or health worker)

-- a person (called a convenor) from the government department, who will organise and run the meeting
+- a person (called a convenor) from Child Safety, who will organise and run the meeting

 - people from other services providing support for you.

-If you are an Aboriginal or Torres Strait Islander young person, your family group meeting may also include:
+If you are an Aboriginal or Torres Strait Islander young person, your family group meeting may be organised by a person from an Aboriginal and Torres Strait Islander agency rather than a Child Safety convenor.
+The people who attend may also include:

 - an independent person to help you and your family participate in decision making